China's CEFC investigation hits $9 billion Russian oil deal

 CEFC founder and chairman Ye was put under investigation by Chinese authorities over suspected economic crimes, Reuters reported at the beginning of March, and he will step down from his position at the firm.

-Rosneft representatives have since travelled to China but failed to get any update from CEFC on the stake acquisition deal, according to the sources.
+Rosneft representatives have since traveled to China but failed to get any update from CEFC on the stake acquisition deal, according to the sources.

 “The other party (CEFC) has just vanished,” one source said.